euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Furthermore, similar models have been used in a publicly available web application called `ADME SARfari`_ [Sarfari]_.
-This resource allows cross-species target prediction and comparison of ADME related targets for a particular compound or protein sequence.
+This resource allows cross-species target prediction and comparison of ADME (Absorption, Distribution, Metabolism, and Excretion) related targets for a particular compound or protein sequence.
 The application uses `SQLAlchemy`_ as an ORM, contained within a web framework (`Pyramid`_ & `Cornice`_) to provide an API and HTML5 interactive user interface.